-All reports or Complaints containing allegations of sex- or gender-based Discrimination or Sexual Harassment (even if those are not the primary forms of Discrimination or Harassment alleged) of conduct related to sex or gender (i.e. conduct with a sexual motive or related to the sex or gender of the people involved), regardless of whether that conduct is the primary form of Discrimination or Harassment alleged, must be reviewed by the College's Title IX Coordinator or designee to determine if the alleged misconduct meets the definition of Title IX Sexual Harassment (see Section 14.10).
-Allegations satisfying the definition of Title IX Sexual Harassment may only be investigated and resolved through the College's Title IX Sexual

-Harassment process (see Section 14).
+All reports or Complaints containing allegations of sex- or gender-based Discrimination or Sexual Harassment (even if those are not the primary forms of Discrimination or Harassment alleged) must be reviewed by the College's Title IX Coordinator or designee to determine if the alleged misconduct meets the definition of Title IX Sexual Harassment (see Section 14.10).
+Allegations satisfying the definition of Title IX Sexual Harassment may only be investigated and resolved through the College's Title IX Sexual Harassment process (see Section 14).
 Other areas of the College may not attempt to investigate or informally resolve complaints of sex- or gender-based Discrimination or Sexual Harassment prior to a determination by the Title IX Coordinator (or designee) as to whether or not the complaint or situation falls within Title IX jurisdiction.